ngxs/store/docs/concepts/state.md

 }
 ```

-## Defining State Token
+## (Optional) Defining State Token

-The name of your state can be made with some alias:
+Optionally, you can choose to replace the `name` of your state can be made with a state token:

 ```ts
 const ZOO_STATE_TOKEN = new StateToken<ZooStateModel>('zoo');